palantir/gradle-flexversion/README.md

 4. Read the symbolic ref of HEAD (This is great because it will basically use the local branch name)
 5. The value `unspecified`

+# LICENSE

+Stash Disapproval Plugin is released by Palantir Technologies, Inc. under the Apache 2.0 License. see the included LICENSE file for details.